 Creating reusable Session in Informatica follows two steps so you have to follow the same procedure:

 - Step 1: Configuring the Source and Destination connection.
 In this example, we are connecting to SQL Server Relational Database.

 - Step 2: Creating Reusable Session in Informatica

 Before creating Reusable Session in Informatica, connect to the Informatica repository service.
 In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on Connect button as shown below.

 Configuring the Source and Destination connection

 Before we start creating Reusable Session in Informatica we have to configure the relational database connections.
 In order to do this, Please navigate to Connections Menu and select the Relational option as shown below.

 Once you select on the Relational option, a new window called Relational Connection Browser will be opened as shown below.
-This will help us to create connection to our relational database.
+This will help us to create a connection to our relational database.

 For this example, we are using the SQL as our source database that’s why we are selecting the Microsoft SQL Server as the Select Type

-From the below screenshot you can observe that, currently we don’t have any relational connections.
-In order to create new one, please click on the New button as we shown below.
+From the below screenshot you can observe that currently, we don’t have any relational connections.
+In order to create a new one, please click on the New button as we shown below.

 Once you click on the New button, a new window called Connection Object Definition will be opened as shown below.

 - Name: Unique name for this connection.

 - Username: You have to specify the username to connect with database.

 - Password: Here you have to provide the password of the above-mentioned user.

 - Database Name: Please specify the name of a database you are going to use.
 For this example, we are using AdventureWorksDW2014.

 - Server name: Here you have to write your server instance name.

 Click Ok button after you fill the details

 We need to create one more connection string for our target database.
 Although we can create using the above-mentioned steps we want to copy the above connection using the Copy As.. option.